-Ancient Greek doctors used two types of mint for treatment purposes, but experts today believe that there was no peppermint.
-There is, however, evidence that the peppermint was used by the Egyptians, as dried peppermint leaves were discovered in many pyramids.
-It was also mentioned in the Icelandic pharmacopoeia from the 13th century.
-We still use it today for relaxation and when we have some health issues.
+Ancient Greek doctors used 2 types of mint for treatment purposes, but experts today believe that there was no such plant.
+There is, however, evidence that it was used by the Egyptians, as dried peppermint leaves were discovered in many pyramids.
+It was also mentioned in the Icelandic pharmacopeia from the 13th century.
+We still use it today for relaxation and when we have some health problems.

 Peppermint oil and tea have been used for thousands of years to relieve various digestive disorders.
-Archaeological evidence actually suggests that peppermint has been used 10.000 years ago as a dietary supplement.
+Archaeological evidence actually suggests that the plant has been used 10.000 years ago as a dietary supplement.

-Peppermint tea helps to move gas through the body when it accumulates, rather than causes tension, cramps, and stomach discomfort.
-Tea also stimulates the flow of bile in order to increase the speed and efficiency of digestion and promote healthy bowel movement.
+Its tea helps to move gas through the body when it accumulates and doesn’t cause tension, cramps, and stomach discomfort.
+It also stimulates the flow of bile in order to increase the speed and efficiency of digestion and promote healthy bowel movement.

 Analgesic action reduces bloating and digestive disorders.
 It has calming effects on the intestines and smooth muscles of the digestive tract.
-With peppermint tea your problems with diarrhea, irritable bowel syndrome and constipation can be improved.
+With this herbal tea, your problems with diarrhea, irritable bowel syndrome and constipation can be improved.

-The causes of chronic diarrhea include chronic inflammation of the gut, bowel cancer and some other causes.
+The causes of this type include chronic inflammation of the gut, bowel cancer, and some other causes.

-Travel diarrhea can spoil our holidays in close or distant and more exotic places due to the consumption of food and drink most commonly infected with Escherichia coli.
+It can spoil your holidays in close or distant and more exotic places due to the consumption of food and drink most commonly infected with Escherichia coli.
 Mostly we are infected with raw vegetables, with unwashed fruit, non-pasteurized dairy products, raw meat, seafood, water or ice cream.

 However, it is not necessary that food is contaminated.
 Diarrhea can be caused by a change in diet and the environment, physical effort or drinking alcoholic beverages.

-Diarrhea has between 20 and 50 % of travelers traveling around the world.
-The most risky countries are Latin America, Africa and Asia, but diarrhea can also occur when traveling across Europe.
+It occurs between 20 and 50 % of travelers traveling around the world.
+The riskiest countries are Latin America, Africa, and Asia, but it can also occur when traveling across Europe.

-Every third patient is tied to bed during diarrhea, and almost half of them need to change the course of the planned trip.
+Every third patient is tied to bed during the condition, and almost half of them need to change the course of the planned trip.
 The signs of illness are different, depending on the agent causing the infection.
-In addition to diarrhea, vomiting, abdominal cramps and fever are most common.
+In addition to diarrhea; vomiting, abdominal cramps, and fever are most common.

-Mild dehydration is seen as an increased thirst and dry mouth.
-Moderate dehydration can cause fainting in the upright position of the patient, pale skin, reduced urine output and general weakness.
-Patient with severe dehydration has reduced blood pressure, decreased consciousness, rapid, weak pulse, rapid breathing, has very dry eyes and mouth, does not eliminate urine, and is confused and weak.
+Mild dehydration is seen as increased thirst and dry mouth.
+Moderate dehydration can cause fainting in the upright position of the patient, pale skin, reduced urine output, and general weakness.
+Patient with severe dehydration has reduced blood pressure, decreased consciousness, rapid, weak pulse, rapid breathing, very dry eyes, and mouth, does not eliminate urine, and is confused and weak.

 Rehydration is the first and most important measure in the treatment of diarrhea.
-Drink impeccable water and unsweetened tea (peppermint tea, tea from dried blueberries and black tea).
-Here are the instructions for making the peppermint tea.
+Drink impeccable water and unsweetened tea (peppermint, dried blueberries, and black tea).
+Here are the instructions for making the drink.

 Lactic bacteria (probiotics)

 If you have diarrhea, probiotics are recommendable.
 Probiotics are available in the pharmacy.
-They are used as a preventive and supplemental treatment for diarrhea due to bacterial and viral gastrointestinal infections.
+They are used as a preventive and supplemental treatment for the condition due to bacterial and viral gastrointestinal infections.